 I love that reproducing nature’s details is not left to technical drawing skill.
 Nature already did the hard work for you.
 This leaf printing process can just as easily be enjoyed by a preschooler as an accomplished adult artist.

 You also need some decently heavy paper, bonus points if it’s watercolor paper.
 Working on nice paper is such an advantage and it doesn’t have to be expensive.
 A student grade watercolor pad costs less than a couple of coffees and will last through many projects!

 Watercolor paper has a little texture to it.
 We’re going to be using lots of water and color and copy paper will just not hold up this time.

-These leaves are the main attraction in our botanical prints.
+These leaves are the main attraction in this leaf printing activity.
 You don’t want leaves that are dry and crunchy.
 They should be pliable and able to lay somewhat flat.
 I used fern fronds and leaves from our Japanese maple tree because they have such pretty shapes.
 Experiment.

 Painting this watercolor wash in which to lay the leaves is a quick and spontaneous process.
 If you are slow and careful the color will dry too quickly and you’re outta’ luck.

 First, take a clean brush and plain water and spread some water around.
 You can go clear to the edges or make an interesting splotchy shape.
 The color will stay within the borders of the water.

 Add color.
 This should be fun and quick.
 Splotches of colors, drips, grand flourishes; any way to quickly get lots of pigment onto your paper will do.

 While the paint is still very wet lay the leaves down in the paint.
 Leaves may overlap or go off the page.
 I even tore some of my fern fronds into pieces before laying them down.